HeaRT: A Hierarchical Circuit Reasoning Tree-Based Agentic Framework for AMS Design Optimization: Introduction

-Most recently, Large Language Model (LLM)-based methods~\cite{chen2024artisan,yin2024ado,lai2025analogcoder,atelier_tcad_2025,zhang2025analogxpert,gao2025analoggenie,gao2025analoggenielite,kochar2025ledro,xu2025image2net, chen2025analogtester,gielen2025invited} have shown great potential in advancing AMS design automation.
-By leveraging their cognitive reasoning and agentic capabilities, these models can emulate key aspects of human design workflows, offering a promising pathway toward more intelligent and autonomous analog design systems.
-Yet, current Vanilla LLM reasoning for AMS design remains largely opaque and often inconsistent, undermining both their credibility and practical effectiveness (Fig. ~\ref{fig:HeaRT_Motivation}(b)).
-Moreover, existing LLM-aided approaches lack mechanisms to adaptively balance design reuse and redesign within topology-sizing co-optimization.
-Consequently, they frequently re-optimize entire circuits from scratch when specifications change, leading to {\textit{catastrophic forgetting}}~\cite{kirkpatrick2017overcoming} of valuable prior design knowledge.
+Most recently, Large Language Model (LLM)-based methods~\cite{chen2024artisan,yin2024ado,lai2025analogcoder,lai2026analogcoderpro,atelier_tcad_2025,zhang2025analogxpert,gao2025analoggenie,gao2025analoggenielite,kochar2025ledro,xu2025image2net, chen2025analogtester,gielen2025invited} have shown promise in advancing AMS design automation.
+By leveraging reasoning and agentic capabilities, these models can emulate key aspects of human design workflows.
+However, current vanilla LLM-based approaches fail to incorporate the hierarchical cognitive structure underlying expert AMS design ~\cite{razavi2000design,kundert2003principles,gielen2002modeling}, resulting in unstructured and inconsistent reasoning that limits both their credibility and practical effectiveness (Fig. ~\ref{fig:HeaRT_Motivation}(b)).
+Moreover, existing automation methods lack explicit mechanisms to adaptively balance design reuse and redesign within topology-sizing co-optimization, thereby treating each specification update as a new problem.
+In turn, they re-optimize entire circuits from scratch, leading to {\textit{catastrophic forgetting}}~\cite{kirkpatrick2017overcoming} of previously acquired design knowledge.
 In real AMS workflows, many subcircuits are already layout-planned, variation-optimized~\cite{budak2023joint,budak2023practical,shi2022robustanalog,gao2023rose,cao2024rose}, or even silicon-proven, making such full re-optimization impractical.
-This lack of architectural and contextual awareness causes redundant computation, poor sample efficiency, and inconsistent reliability, ultimately hindering LLM deployability in industrial design flows.
+This lack of architectural and contextual awareness causes redundant computation, degraded sample efficiency, and inconsistent reliability, limiting the practical deployability of current automation frameworks in industrial design flows.

-To fully harness the potential of LLMs enriched with human design knowledge for AMS automation, we propose HeaRT, an analytically guided, agentic foundation reasoning framework that enables reasoning-grounded downstream applications.
-HeaRT draws inspiration from the hierarchical abstraction principles underlying human circuit design, a perspective largely underexplored in current LLM-based approaches.
-By constructing a human-design-inspired Hierarchical Circuit Reasoning Tree, HeaRT enables efficient, real-time, and context-aware reasoning, producing query-conditioned reasoning traces that improve interpretability and debugging~\cite{liu2025ic+} (Fig.~\ref{fig:HeaRT_Motivation}(c)).
+To fully harness the potential of LLMs for AMS automation, we propose HeaRT, a multi-level agentic reasoning framework that enables reasoning-grounded downstream applications.
+HeaRT draws inspiration from the hierarchical abstraction principles inherent to human circuit design, constructing a hierarchical circuit reasoning tree to enable structured, context-aware reasoning with query-conditioned traversal paths for improved interpretability and debugging~\cite{liu2025ic+} (Fig.~\ref{fig:HeaRT_Motivation}(c)).
 Our key contributions are summarized as follows: